Integrative Study of Parasitic and Infectious Emergencies (EI-EPI)

 Objectives

-The aim of the EI-EPI program is to train future researchers capable of tracing eco-epidemiological events (phylogenetic, short- or long-term eco-evolutionary, environmental, socio-economic, etc.) related to pathogens infecting humans and/or domestic animals (and/or wildlife).
+The EI-EPI pathway is designed to train future researchers capable of tracing eco-epidemiological events (phylogenetic, short- or long-term eco-evolutionary, environmental, socio-economic, etc.) linked to pathogens infecting humans and/or domestic animals (and/or wildlife).

-The "multidisciplinary and integrative scientific approach" that characterizes the training program is essential to the challenges facing our contemporary societies.
-Aware of human contexts and the stakes of sustainable development of this knowledge, graduates will be able to become researchers in "involved science".
-This extremely relevant term describes a scientific approach, immersed in "reality" and all its dimensions, aimed at providing concrete scientific elements for "enlightened" management, and even better for prevention.
+The "multi-disciplinary and integrative scientific approach" that characterizes the training program is indispensable to the challenges facing our contemporary societies.
+Aware of human contexts and the sustainable development stakes of this knowledge, graduates will be able to become researchers in "involved science".
+This highly relevant term describes a scientific approach, immersed in "reality" and all its dimensions, aimed at providing concrete scientific elements for "enlightened" management, and even better, for prevention.

 Read more